rsrasmu2/EdutainmentGame/README.md

 ----Overworld:
 - Improve you win screen - add "A+!" or something maybe
 - make speech bubbles above player so you can't walk over them
-- fix instructions screen so that all instructions show
-- fix background parallax on menu (probably a removeChildren problem?)
 - different intro text for each person
 - Optional: move dialogue boxes to bottom?
 - Optional: Fix character animation clipping